 #piano-container.

-On your website:
+On your website

 -

-// when a template is shown... tp.push(["addHandler", "showOffer", () => { // ...we add a gradient strip above our template container (it's name should correspond to a specified one in Composer)... document.querySelector("#piano-container").classList.add("template-shown"); // ...and hide everything after it within the same HTML container (also, the name should be checked) document.querySelectorAll("#piano-container ~ *").forEach((x) => { x.hidden = true; }); } ]); -
+template-shownclass to the Piano container and hides the content that follows it in the same parent container.JavaScript// When a template is shown... tp.push(["addHandler", "showOffer", () => { // Add a gradient strip above the template container. // The selector should match the container name specified in Composer. document.querySelector("#piano-container").classList.add("template-shown"); // Hide everything after the container within the same HTML container. document.querySelectorAll("#piano-container ~ *").forEach((x) => { x.hidden = true; }); }]); -

-.template-shown { position: relative; } .template-shown::before { content: ""; position: absolute; bottom: 100%; left: 0; right: 0; height: 200px; background-image: linear-gradient(to top, #ffffff 0%, #ffffff 30%, rgba(255, 255, 255, 0) 100%); }
+CSS.template-shown { position: relative; } .template-shown::before { content: ""; position: absolute; bottom: 100%; left: 0; right: 0; height: 200px; background-image: linear-gradient(to top, #ffffff 0%, #ffffff 30%, rgba(255, 255, 255, 0) 100%); } -

-<div id="piano-container"></div>
+HTML<div id="piano-container"></div>